aspose-total-cloud/Aspose.Total-Products/total/cpp/conversion/doc-to-xlsx/_index.md

----title: Convert DOC to XLSX via CPP SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to XLSX.
+---title: Convert Word to XLSX, DOC to XLSX FREE Converter or CPP SDKdescription: Free Conversion of DOC to XLSX by using CPP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---